fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 mentioning: Beforehand we were using the `server.listen` callback to start the authentication process with the external provider and we were decorating the `server` object right before initializing the server.
-That was bloating our server initialization setup with unnecessary code and didn't really have much to do with starting the Fastify server.
+That was bloating our server initialization setup with unnecessary code and didn't have much to do with starting the Fastify server.
 It was a business logic that didn't have its specific place in the code base.